 Qantas Travel Money is set to earn 1 Qantas Frequent Flyer point for every $4 spent on eligible transactions, or an equivalent of 0.25 Qantas Points per $ spent.

-From 1st July 2018, ineligible transactions have been expanded to include all types of government transactions including but not limited to the ATO in addition to cash-equivalent transactions, gambling and adult entertainment.
+Ineligible transactions covers all types of government transactions including but not limited to the ATO in addition to cash-equivalent transactions, gambling and adult entertainment.
 Read the updated PDS here for the full details.

 Spend outside Australia